-Price reference period: The reference period for price data collection is each calendar quarter, however as stated in the periodicity section, this is due to change to each calendar month.
+Quantity reference period: The reference period for quantity data collection is each calendar quarter, however as stated in the periodicity section, this is due to change to each calendar month.

-Index reference period: Overall, the reference period for comparing price changes is the base year (currently 2021).
+Index reference period: Overall, the reference period for comparing quantity changes is the base year (currently 2021).

-Weight reference period: the weights are based on the business survey conducted in 2019.
+Weight reference period: The weights are based on the latest business survey conducted in 2019.
 SCAD is currently working on updating index and weight reference periods to from 2019 to 2024.